tannonk/two-headed-master/README.md

 Kaldi:

-`conf`: configuration files.
+`conf`: configuration files

-`local`: original recipe-specific files from egs/wsj/s5.
+`local`: original recipe-specific files from egs/wsj/s5

-`utils`: utilities shared among all the Kaldi recipes.
+`utils`: utilities shared among all the Kaldi recipes

-`steps`: general scripts related to the different steps followed in the Kaldi recipes.
+`steps`: general scripts related to the different steps followed in the Kaldi recipes

 ---